 Similar to an environmental allergy, if you can pinpoint what's causing the issue and are able to eliminate it, then great!
 However, we know that can be especially difficult with foods.
 It can take many weeks, months or even years to truly figure it out.
 Skin and blood tests are often inaccurate.
 It’s estimated that only 10% of allergies in dogs are food based.

 A good way to address food allergies if you're unable to find the culprit, is to provide all natural raw food made with a variety of meats and vegetables.
 Our food is simple and pure.
 There are no additives or fillers that could cause allergic reactions.
-There are just a few ingredients and just one protein source.
+There are just a few ingredients and are always made fresh weekly.

 It's important to give your dog's immune and digestion systems as much support as possible so your dog's body has the strength to heal itself.
 The best way to do that is through feeding the highest quality real food.
 A raw diet provides the most bio-available nutrition in the form dogs' bodies were designed to absorb.
 It will improve your dog’s overall health and relieve allergy symptoms with anti-inflammatory benefits.
 The stronger the immune system, the better chance your dog has fighting off allergies without medication.